uport-project/veramo-website/docs/guides/nodejs.md

 ## Bootstrap Veramo

-We bootstrap Veramo by creating a setup file and initialising the agent.
+We bootstrap Veramo by creating a setup file and initializing the agent.
 Create a setup file in `src/veramo/setup.ts` and import the following dependencies:

 ```ts
 // Core interfaces